A curved beak (hookbill) is among the defining characteristics of psittacine birds.

 Their prominent, elongated beaks are made up of two different bones.
 The upper beak is called the premaxillary bone, and the lower beak is the mandibular bone.

-Parrots’ beaks comprise bone and layers of beta-keratin (a type of protein) that are added to over time.
-As the upper keratin layers wear away, new and healthy layers replace them.
+Parrots’ beaks are comprised of bone and layers of beta-keratin.
+As the upper keratin layers wear away, new layers replace them.
+The beak contains nerves and blood vessels.

-What Do Parrots Use Their Beaks For?
+What Parrots Use Their Beaks For

 Communication